dgray001/gray_online/PLANS.md

  - Player's cards can automatically resize => listener on game div resize
  - Can resign from games
  - AI takes over when AFK / resign
+ - Prevent card hand from playing in advance (flag to set whether playable)

 v0.5: More card games
  - Add 4 more card games with settings / etc.